-My wife and I are writing today to share our thoughts regarding the "Parish Lane" proposal currently being considered for 66-68 Queens Road (the current site of the Anglican Cathedral Parish Hall and it's associated green space).
-We are the resident owners of the Anglican Cathedral Parish Hall and it's associated green space).
-We are the resident owners of the Anglican Cathedral Parish Hall in our backyard!
+My wife sector and I are writing today to share our thoughts regarding the "Parish Lane" proposal currently being considered for 66-68 Queens Road (the current site of the Anglican Cathedral Parish Hall and it's associated green space).
+We are the resident owners of sector, so this is quite literally in our backyard!
 With that in mind, we do want to note that we are by no means opposed to development or intensification in the area, and we've been looking forward to seeing a proposal for the Parish Hall in particular.